Nursing Course Description(s)

 NURS1000 Introduction to the Profession of Nursing (1)

-The focus of this course will be health assessment through the gathering of subjective and objective data.
-Critical thinking will be encouraged through learning how to analyze and cluster data that is obtained through health assessment.
-Evidence-based practice as the foundation for clinical nursing will be incorporated.
-An introduction to the nursing process, therapeutic use of self, caring and communication skills will be presented.
-The clinical focus will be gerontology.
+The focus of this course will be health assessment through the gathering of subjective and objective data through interview and physical examination of the adult client.
+An introduction to the nursing process, communication skills and documentation as related to health assessment will be presented.
+Older adult and cultural considerations will be addressed for each body system.
 Clinical/Nursing lab component.
 Fees: Additional fee required.
-Prerequisites: Program admission required.
+Prerequisites: Program admission.

 NURS2100 Medical Terminology (1)

-Focuses on the family, health promotion, and preventive care during the reproductive years.
+Focuses on health promotion for the family during the reproductive years.
 Application of pharmacology, physiology & pathophysiology pertaining to childbearing families will be incorporated.
 Clinical/Nursing Lab component.
 Fees: Additional fee required.
 Prerequisites: NURS3020, NURS3030

 NURS3015 Pediatrics and the Family Unit (3)

 Focuses on the family, growth and development, health promotion, and preventive care of children.
 Application of pharmacology, physiology & pathophysiology pertaining to childrearing families will be incorporated.
 Clinical/Nursing Lab component.
 Fees: Additional fee required.
-Prerequisites: NURS3020, NURS3030
+Prerequisites: NURS3010, NURS4010, NURS4030

 NURS3020 Mental Health (3)

-The nursing management of individuals with acute and chronic mental disorders utilizing a Stress-Coping-Adaptation theoretical framework.
+This course focuses on the nursing management of individuals with acute and chronic mental disorders in acute and community settings.
 Application of psychopharmacology will be integrated.
 Clinical component included.
 Fees: Additional fee required.
-Prerequisites: NURS2030, NURS3040, BIOL3820
+Prerequisites: KINE2730, NURS2030, NURS3040, BIOL3820

 NURS3030 Medical Surgical Nursing: Acute and Chronic Health Needs (6)

 The nursing process is applied to selected acute and chronic disease processes.
-Clinical reasoning and critical thinking, health promotion, evidence based practice and nursing management of adult patients and their families in an acute care setting is emphasized.
+Clinical reasoning and critical thinking, health promotion, evidence-based practice, nursing management and transitional care of adult patients and their families in an acute care setting is emphasized.
 Clinical/Simulation Lab component.
 Fees: Additional fee required.
-Prerequisites: NURS2030, NURS3040, BIOL3820
+Prerequisites: KINE2730, NURS2030, NURS3040, BIOL3820

 NURS3040 Pharmacology (3)